learnk8s/learnk8s.io/src/advancedKubectl/content.md

 brew install bash-completion@2
 ~~~~

 > **Important note for macOS users:** complete-alias requires bash-completion 2 (indicated by the `@2` in the Homebrew formula).
 However, bash-completion 2 runs only on Bash 4.1+, and the default Bash version on macOS is 3.2.
 This means that complete-alias won't work on the default version of Bash on macOS.
-To make it work, you have to install a newer version of Bash, which is explained [here](https://itnext.io/upgrading-bash-on-macos-7138bd1066ba).
+To make it work, you have to [install a newer version of Bash](https://itnext.io/upgrading-bash-on-macos-7138bd1066ba).
 If you try to use complete-alias with bash-completion 1 and Bash 3.2, you will get an error of the form `_completion_loader: command not found`.

 Once bash-completion is installed, you can install **complete-alias**.